3tallah/DOCs/Azure/WindowsVirtualDesktop/WVDVMControl/readme.md

 ## Deployment

-For detailed explanation please refer to this blogpost https://3tallah.com/
+For detailed explanation please refer to this blogpost [Reduce WVD Cost Using PowerApps and Microsoft Flow](https://3tallah.com/reduce-wvd-cost-using-powerapps-and-microsoft-flow/)

 ## Built With